Slow evolution towards generalism in a model of variable dietary range: A model of consumers with evolvable dietary range

 and

-To implement periodic boundary conditions on \(w\) would allow a lineage at the limit of specialisation (\(w\rightarrow0\)) to evolve directly to a complete generalist (\(w=1\)).
-We will therefore implement reflecting boundaries at \(w_1\) and \(w_2\) so mass is not lost from the system.
-In order to make progress with Equations \eqref{eq:ResourcePDEModified} and \eqref{eq:ConsumerPDEModified}, we coarse-grain \(w\) to allow the integral in Equation~\eqref{eq:ResourcePDEModified} to be rewritten as a matrix product.
+Although preferable for analytical investigation, implementing periodic boundary conditions on \(w\) would allow highly specialised individuals (\(w\approx0\)) to produce completely generalist offspring (\(w\approx1\)) and completely generalist individuals to produce highly specialised offspring.
+To avoid this biologically unrealistic event, we implement Neumann (reflecting) boundaries at \(w_1\) and \(w_2\) so mass is not lost from the system.
+However, this does mean that moving into the Fourier domain in dietary range space is not useful and we require another method to remove the integral in Equation~\eqref{eq:tEvolutionRTilde_k}, allowing us to find the dominant perturbations about the homogeneous steady state.
+To this end, we coarse-grain \(w\) to allow this integral to be rewritten as a matrix product.
 The steps of this analysis are shown in Appendix~\ref{sec:CoarseGrainingDietaryRange}.
-The result is a matrix whose eigenvalues describe which perturbed modes die away most slowly, and so indicate the number of species we expect to see forming in stochastic simulations.
+The result is a matrix whose eigenvalues describe which perturbed modes die away most slowly and so indicate, via their corresponding eigenvectors, the linear prediction for the number of species we expect to see forming in stochastic simulations.

 Figure~\ref{fig:DominantEigenmodeFory2VSy1} shows the slowest decaying mode for different values of \(w_1\) and \(w_2\).
 This Figure~was generated using the numerical eigenvalues of the matrix related to the time evolution of \(r\) and \(c\) (see Appendix~\ref{sec:CoarseGrainingDietaryRange} for details).
 The highest value mode permitted was \(n=\frac{kL}{2\pi}=25\).
 The Figure~shows patches of higher modes dominating when the \(w_2-w_1\) is restricted significantly enough.
 In the limit of \(w_2-w_1\rightarrow0\), the results from the analysis with fixed dietary range are recovered.
 The (approximate) line of symmetry down the centre of each patch has a positive gradient because the same mode (\(n\)) dominates when \(\exists w^*\in[w_1,w_2]\) such that \(w^*=\frac{z}{n}\) for \(z\in\mathbb{N}\).
 That is, an integer number of dietary ranges fully span resource space an integer number of times.
 For regularly spaced species of equal population sizes along the resource axis, this means that each resource is consumed to the same extent and the competition for each resource is equal.